axtk/axtk.github.io/palatalization.md

 /k/ > /k/, unchanged as in *cantare*,<br>
 /k/ > /kʲ/ > /ç/ > /ɕ/ > /tɕ/ > /tʃ/, as in *centum* > *cento*.

 (2) Similarly, a /tɕ/ or /tʃ/ sound could have emerged from /ɕ/ in varieties of Old French, not as a predecessor of /ʃ/, but as a regional alternative.
-This particular variant could have been borrowed into English (to be nowadays observed in English loanwords like *chair* or *chamber*).
+This particular variant could have survived in English borrowings like *chair* and *chamber*.

 (3) The sound change /k/ > /ts/ that occurs in other languages could have resulted from a further development of /tɕ/ in the same sound chain.